 Configuring new source types

 Employing good data onboarding practices is essential to seeing a Splunk deployment work well, or, work at all.
-If a data source is ingested with default configurations, Splunk spends a lot of time and processing power guessing the right settings for each event before it ingests the data.
+If a data source is ingested with default configurations, the Splunk platform spends a lot of time and processing power guessing the right settings for each event before it ingests the data.

 You need best practices for data onboarding to make your Splunk deployment more efficient and to save money with workload pricing.